MP-Gadget/MP-Gadget/excursionset_rundown.md

-..*EscapeFraction : escape fraction of photons from ionising sources ..*UVBGTimestep : time in Myr between UVBG timesteps ..*ReionFilterType : Filter to use with 21CMFAST, 0 = real-space top-hat, 1 = k-space top-hat, 2 = gaussian ..*J21CoeffFile : path to the table containing photo-ionisaiton and heating rates versus spectral slope at J21 == 1
+..*EscapeFraction : escape fraction of photons from ionising sources ..*UVBGTimestep : time in Myr between UVBG timesteps ..*ReionFilterType : Filter to use with 21CMFAST, 0 = real-space top-hat, 1 = k-space top-hat, 2 = gaussian ..*RtoMFilterType : Filter to use with 21CMFAST radius to mass, 0 = top-hat, 1 = gaussian
+..*J21CoeffFile : path to the table containing photo-ionisaiton and heating rates versus spectral slope at J21 == 1

 *With the small examples I have run so far (256^3 particles at 40Mpc) the excursion set does not take much time compared to the rest of the run